-On the heels of the Toronto and Tokyo premieres this past spring, the Pacifica kicks off its twentieth anniversary season by performing a new quartet by Shulamit Ran, a longtime collaborator and colleague from their residency at the University of Chicago.
-Titled Glitter, Doom, Shards, Memory, the piece and the inspiration behind it are the focus of the Pacifica's latest blog entry.
-Read about it and check out the line up of performances here.
-The commission is funded by Music Accord, a consortium of presenters from the US as well as Suntory Hall in Tokyo and Wigmore Hall in London.
+On its 20th anniversary tour in Canada, Europe, and Japan this past season, the Pacifica performed a new quartet by Shulamit Ran, a longtime collaborator and colleague from their residency at the University of Chicago.
+Titled Glitter, Doom, Shards, Memory, the commission was funded by Music Accord, a consortium of presenters from the US, as well as Suntory Hall and Wigmore Hall.